BYU-Hydroinformatics/baseflow/docs/index.md

 ## **baseflow**

-baseflow is a Python package that provides a collection of functions for baseflow separation, which is the process of separating the baseflow component from the total streamflow.
+baseflow is a Python package designed to facilitate the process of baseflow separation, which involves distinguishing the baseflow component from the total streamflow in hydrological studies.
+This package provides a comprehensive suite of tools and methods for analyzing streamflow data, making it an essential resource for hydrologists and water resource managers.

+***Key Features:***

+ - Multiple Baseflow Separation Methods: Implements a variety of baseflow separation techniques.

+ - Parameter Calibration: Offers functions for calibrating parameters using flow data, baseflow data, and other relevant parameters, ensuring accurate and reliable separation results.

+ - Support for Multiple Stations: Capable of handling flow data from multiple hydrological stations, streamlining the analysis process for large-scale studies or regional assessments.
+ - Interactive Notebooks: Provides Colab notebooks for hands-on tutorials and examples, demonstrating the usage of the package for both single and multiple station analyses.
+ - Comprehensive Documentation: Detailed documentation and API references, including descriptions of core modules (separation, estimate, utils) and their functions, installation instructions, and practical tutorials.

+***Funding and Support:***

-This project is funded by ***CIROH ([https://ciroh.ua.edu/](https://ciroh.ua.edu/))*** and aims to extend the functionality of the original baseflow package by adding new features and improvements.
+This project is funded by ***the Cooperative Institute for Research to Operations in Hydrology (CIROH) ([https://ciroh.ua.edu/](https://ciroh.ua.edu/))*** and developed by the BYU Hydroinformatics Lab at Brigham Young University.
+This project aims to extend the functionality of the original baseflow package by adding new features and improvements.
 Our goal is to continuously enhance and maintain this package, keeping it up-to-date with the latest developments in baseflow separation techniques.

 ***Github link: [https://github.com/BYU-Hydroinformatics/baseflow/](https://github.com/BYU-Hydroinformatics/baseflow/)***